mangr3n/semiurgics/docs/dev/models/enduring_realism.md

 There's a deeper implication to this perceptual analogy that speaks to the robustness of true knowledge:

-If the image truly is of a cat, then we can trust that viewing it differently will not ultimately destroy the perception of the cat.
-We can hear another interpretation ("it's a pub"), and even temporarily view the image through that alternative lens, trusting that if the cat image is in fact the proper interpretation, it will re-emerge as the superior interpretation upon careful consideration.
+If the image truly is of a cat, then we can trust that viewing it differently will not ultimately destroy the capacity to perceive the cat.
+We can hear another interpretation ("it's a pub"), and even temporarily view the image through that alternative lens - a perspective - trusting that if the cat image is in fact the proper interpretation, it will re-emerge as not simply superior, but actually correct upon careful consideration.

+One should not mistake any usefulness of a false perspective for somehow making that false perspective true.
+Just because seeing the cat as a pub, leads me to some insight about dinner plans, or the deeper significance of the pub to social life, doesn't make it an image of a pub.
+The cat is still a cat, and the pub is still a pub.

-This illustrates a key feature of mature realism: confidence without dogmatism.
-The person who has truly "gripped" reality through knowledge can:
+This illustrates a key feature of mature realism: confidence without dogmatism - the person who has truly "gripped" reality through knowledge can:

 - Remain open to alternative interpretations
 - Temporarily adopt different perspectives as an exercise
 - Trust that truth will reassert itself through continued engagement

+Note also, that this is not an indictment of dogma as such, but rather a recognition that dogma is not knowledge.
+Dogma IS a mechanism for the conveyance of knowledge, but this would require a distinction between knowledge in situ, and knowledge in transit.
+Each has a formal quality, and a material quality.
+Knowledge in transit is dogma, knowledge in situ is knowledge.
+Knowledge is of forms, and so in some structural way, we will find that knowledge in transit (language), will have form, as will knowledge in situ.
+And that it's truth bearing capacity is a function of the quality of the form in its proportions to the object of that knowledge.
+There are several sophistic mechanisms by which ones understanding of knowledge can be distorted, and in particular it is when knowledge gets turned back toward itself, or it's mechanisms and the categories become confused.
+Again, naive knowledge will fail to recognize such subtle distortions, but will lead us into solipsistic, absurd, sophistic, or nihilistic presuppositions, arguments, and conclusions.

 Unlike the fragile certainty of dogmatism (which cannot bear alternative views) or the indifference of relativism (which sees all interpretations as equally valid), mature realism offers a robust confidence that truth, once glimpsed, can be found again even after entertaining alternatives.
+That these intelligible principles of reality are as convergent in their attraction of knowledge as they are in their lawful constraint of reality itself.
+And this follows from a theory of intelligibility itself.

 This has profound implications for philosophical dialogue.
 The mature realist can engage with materialist and idealist frameworks without fear of losing their grip on reality - confident that the proportional conformity between mind and world that constitutes knowledge will reassert itself when these alternatives ultimately prove inadequate.